MRBolt/MRBolt.github.io/_posts/2019-12-25-HTB-Lame-writeup.md

 **Vulnerable Samba service on port 139:**

-This module exploits a command execution vulnerability in Samba versions 3.0.20 through 3.0.25rc3 when using the non-default "username map script" configuration option.
+Exploting the command execution vulnerability in Samba versions 3.0.20 through 3.0.25rc3 when using the non-default "username map script" configuration option.
 By specifying a username containing shell meta characters, attackers can execute arbitrary commands.
 No authentication is needed to exploit this vulnerability since this option is used to map usernames prior to authentication!

 **Searchsploit:**